peizhuan/peizhuan.github.io/_pages/programs.md

 <h3>"Local Polynomial Order in Regression Discontinuity Designs": Pei, Lee, Card, Weber (2020)</h3>

 `rdmse`: This Stata package estimates the (asymptotic) mean squared error of a conventional/bias-corrected local polynomial regression discontinuity/kink estimator for given bandwidths and polynomial orders.
-It builds on the 2014 version of the Stata command `rdrobust` by Sebastian Calonico, Matias Cattaneo and Rocio Titiunik.
+It builds on the 2014 version of the Stata command `rdrobust` by Sebastian Calonico, Matias Cattaneo and Rocío Titiunik.
 To install, type in Stata

 `net install rdmse, from(https://raw.githubusercontent.com/peizhuan/rdmse/master) replace`